-During the years ended December 31, 2017, 2016 and 2015, the impact of foreign currency exchange rate changes on our results of operations and cash flows was a net loss of \$214, a net gain of \$277 and a net loss of \$340, respectively.
+During the years ended December 31, 2018, and 2017, the impact of foreign currency exchange rate changes on our results of operations and cash flows was a net foreign currency exchange loss of \$97 and \$221, respectively, and a net exchange gain of \$295 in 2016.

 Because we report in U.S. dollars on a consolidated basis, foreign currency exchange fluctuations could have a translation impact on our financial position.
-During 2017, we recognized a \$3,374 increase in our foreign currency translation adjustment account because of the weakening of the U.S. dollar against certain foreign currencies, compared to decreases of \$1,566 and \$3,703 during 2016 and 2015, respectively.
+During 2018, we recognized a \$965 decrease in our foreign currency translation adjustment account because of the strengthening of the U.S. dollar against certain foreign currencies, compared to an increase of \$3,374 during 2017 and a decrease of \$1,566 during 2016.